This is the main profitability ratio. It measures the net income earned on each share of common stock.

 What is comparability?

-The excess of current assets over current liabilities.
-This can either be stated as positive or negative.
-If this is positive the company is more likely to pay off it's liabilities.
+This is a measure of liquidity.
+It is calculated as the excess of current assets less current liabilities.
+It can either be stated as positive or negative.
+If this is positive the company is more likely to pay off it's short term liabilities.

 What is working capital?